-In addition, if an employee is sick or on vacation, you’ll need someone to cover their shift.
-If you’ve noticed that your store has been understaffed, you should use your loan to hire additional staff members.
+In addition, if an employee is sick or on vacation, someone will need to cover their shift.
+If you’ve noticed that your store has been understaffed, you should use your loan to hire more employees.

 2. Purchase More Inventory

-There’s nothing worse than having customers visit your store, only to walk out empty handed because your shelves aren’t fully stocked.
 Many liquor store owners run into inventory issues because they can’t afford to place larger orders, or they simply don’t want to spend invest in more options.
-Sadly, this can be a crucial mistake.
-If patrons realize that other local liquor stores have a wider selection, they probably won’t return to your establishment.
+Sadly, this can be a crucial mistake, because if patrons realize that other local liquor stores have a wider selection, they probably won’t return to your establishment.

-To avoid this, use your small business loan to order more of existing inventory, or purchase new options.
-You could also offer glassware, gift bags, corkscrews, and other accessories that can accompany liquor purchases.
+To avoid this, use your small business loan to order more of existing inventory or purchase new options.
+You could also offer glassware, gift bags, corkscrews, and other accessories to accompany liquor purchases.

 3. Open Another Location

-If your liquor store is already profitable, you should consider how you can continue increasing your sales.
-One way to do this is to open an additional liquor store.
-By opening another location, you might be able to serve more customers, potentially in a different geographic area.
+If your liquor store is already profitable, you should consider how you can continue increasing sales.
+For example, you could open an additional liquor store to serve more customers in a different geographic area.

 Of course, opening another liquor store comes with plenty of expenses.
-You’ll need to pay for rent, or purchase commercial real estate.
-Then, you’ll also need to afford utility bills, interior décor, payroll, and more inventory.
-Naturally, to pay for these costs, having business capital can be imperative.
+You’ll need to pay for monthly rent or purchase commercial real estate.
+Also, you must be able to afford utility bills, interior décor, payroll, and other inventory.
+Naturally, to pay for these costs, having ample cash flow is imperative.

-Although you’ll want to invest in your new store, it’s important that you don’t neglect your existing establishment.
+Although you should invest in your new store, it’s important that you don’t neglect your existing establishment.
 With a term loan, you can make investments in your new location without dipping into your original store’s cash flow.

 If your liquor store isn’t profitable, you should focus on acquiring new customers.
 Using your business loan, you can invest in different marketing ideas, such as: